By Dr. A.J. Drenth

 In large part, we know the relative “strength” of each function through the inner experience of the types.
 For instance, INTPs’ know, from within, that F is their weakest or “missing” function.
 They find it very difficult to contact their feelings and emotions (the same is true for types with a dominant F function with respect to T, those with dominant N with respect to S, or those with dominant S with respect to N).
 We also know that INTPs are quite comfortable and skilled with using Ne, which is why it is considered their auxiliary function.

-My True Type: Clarifying Your Personality Type, Preferences & Functions
+To learn more about the functions and type theory, be sure to explore our latest book, My True Type: Clarifying Your Personality Type, Preferences & Functions: